rescript-react-native/rescript-react-native/README.md

 5. Now you can build all your (so far nonexsisting) Reason in two modes:
   - `yarn run build` performs a single build
   - `yarn run watch` enters the watch mode
 6. Now we come to the fun stuff!
-We will rebuild the default app component with Reason.
 Create a new file `re/app.re` and make it look like this:
 ```reason
 open ReactNative;